openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `true`
 **Changeable:** No

 Defines if the the width of the columns of the grid should be recalculated, taking into consideration the width of the grid.
-If this value is true, and the width of the columns is also set, then every column is scaled in proportion to its width.
+If this value is `true`, and the width of the columns is also set, then every column is scaled in proportion to its width.

 For example, if we define two columns with widths 80 and 120 pixels, but want the grid to have a width of 300 pixels, then the columns will stretch to fit the entire grid, and the extra width assigned to them will depend on the width of the columns themselves and the extra width available.